-Want Retirement Security?
-Make a Plan for Everything that Could Possibly Go Wrong
+For Retirement Security, Make a Plan for Everything that Could Possibly Go Wrong

-Take a look at the top 18 worst things that could happen to ruin your retirement security.
+Here are some of the worst things that could happen to ruin your retirement security.

-A retirement plan that doesn’t take inflation into account could meet the needs of retirees early in retirement but fail to meet their needs 10 to 15 years in.
-Inflation normally only slightly increases the cost of goods and services from year to year.
-However, in retirement, its impact is magnified as each year your dollars have less and less purchasing power.
+A retirement plan that doesn’t take inflation into account could meet the needs of retirees early in retirement, while still failing to meet their needs 10 to 15 years into retirement.
+Normally, inflation only slightly increases the cost of goods and services from year to year.
+However, in retirement, its impact is magnified because each year your dollars have less and less purchasing power.

 Inflation also varies across goods and services.
-For instance, the cost of medical care has risen at a significantly faster rate over the last 10 years than average inflation.
+For instance, in the last few decades, the cost of medical care has been rising at a significantly higher rate than average inflation.
 That’s a big hit to retirees, who devote a substantially larger share of their budgets to medical care.

 Elder fraud comes in many forms and the results can be devastating.

-Data from the Investor Protection Trust Elder Fraud Survey reported that one in five Americans over 65 has been a victim of financial fraud and a 2011 MetLife Mature Market Institute study estimates that financial exploitation costs seniors at least $2.9 billion annually.
+Data from the Investor Protection Trust Elder Fraud Survey reported that one in five Americans over 65 has been a victim of financial fraud.

-- For retirement security, learn more about 6 critical ways you can protect yourself from fraud.
+For retirement security, learn more about six critical ways you can protect yourself from fraud.

-And speaking of kids, remember that car loan you cosigned for Junior when he said, “what could possibly go wrong?”
-If Junior loses his job and can’t make the payments are you ready to pay off the loan?
-If you have debt or have cosigned a loan those debts can come back to haunt you.
+Speaking of kids, remember that car loan you cosigned for your child Junior?
+If Junior loses her job, and can’t make her payments, are you ready to pay off the loan?
+If you have debt – or have cosigned a loan – those debts can come back to haunt you.
 If you are involved in an accident, it’s possible you could be sued.
-Even if you win and don’t have to pay out a large settlement, it’ll cost you money to defend yourself.
+Even if you win – and don’t have to pay out a large settlement – it’ll cost you money to defend yourself.

-- For retirement security, keep your money in the right kinds of accounts.
-Funds in a retirement plan set up under the Employee Retirement Income Security Act (ERISA) are normally protected from judgement creditors.
-ERISA-protected accounts include 401(k) plans, deferred compensation plans, and profit sharing plans.
-Non-ERISA accounts include IRAs (Roth and Traditional) and 403(b) plans.
+For retirement security, keep your money in the right kinds of accounts.
+Funds in a retirement plan set up under the Employee Retirement Income Security Act (ERISA) are normally protected from judgment creditors.
+ERISA-protected accounts include 401(k) plans, deferred compensation plans, and profit-sharing plans.
+Non-ERISA accounts include IRAs – both Roth IRA and Traditional IRAs – and 403(b) plans.

 If your kids don’t disrupt your retirement plans, your aging parents might.
-A 2015 study from BMO Harris found that nearly half of Americans aged 45 to 65 are juggling the demands of caring for children or their aging relatives.
-Ten percent currently care for both generations while 17 percent expect that they will have to care for the two generations at some point in the future.
+Many Americans are juggling the demands of caring for children or their aging relatives.

-The average cost of an assisted living facility is $3,600 per month, and that doesn’t account for more expensive senior care services, such as memory and Alzheimer’s care, which can cost several thousand dollars more.
+The average cost of an assisted living facility is $3,600 per month.
+This doesn’t account for more expensive senior care services, such as memory and Alzheimer’s care, which can cost several thousand dollars more.
 Remember that Medicare and most health insurance plans don’t cover long-term care.

 It’s not just your parents you need to worry about.

-A 2014 article from Money called long-term care “the retirement crisis nobody talks about.”
-Plenty of people don’t have enough saved for retirement, but when you factor long-term care expenses in the mix, almost NOBODY has enough savings.
+Plenty of people don’t have enough saved for retirement, but when you factor long-term care expenses in the mix, almost nobody has enough savings.

 A rapidly growing number of Americans are continuing to work well beyond their 65th birthday.
 Some because they want to continue working, and some because they can’t afford to give up that paycheck.